 In the settings page, we include an Activity section where dashboard Owners and Administrators can view the activity in their account.
 This is listed chronologically so you'll have insight into the organization's most recent activity.

 Stamped practices continuous delivery, which means all code changes are committed, tested, shipped, and iterated on in rapid sequence.
 A continuous delivery methodology, complemented by pull request reviews, continuous integration (CI), automated security scanning, and automated error tracking, significantly decreases the likelihood of a security issue and improves the mean response time to security vulnerabilities.
-Internally, Stamped enforces at least one authorized reviewer for all code changes, and deployments to our production environment are gated under condition that all code is reviewed.
+Internally, Stamped enforces at least one authorized reviewer for all code changes, and deployments to our production environment are gated under the condition that all code is reviewed.